Frequently Asked Questions (FAQs) for Businesses - Worker Classification Protection

 - The amount paid each pay period to each employee or independent contractor;

-- For each independent contractor or exempt person hired, the regulations further require that the employer
+- For each independent contractor or exempt person hired, the regulations further require that the employer keep at the work site or place of business

-- A description of the employer's business or a contract between the employer and the independent
+- or a contract between the employer and the independent contractor or exempt person;

-- Forms signed by the independent contractor of exempt person acknowledging that they received notice of
+- Forms signed by the independent contractor of exempt person acknowledging that they received notice of their classification; and

-- Copies of any licenses or registrations provided by an individual classified as an independent contractor
+- Copies of any licenses or registrations provided by an individual classified as an independent contractor or exempt person.

 Q: How is the Workplace Fraud Act enforced?